kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 ## Checkpoint

-This is an excellent place to take a breath and summarise what you have done so far.
+This is an excellent place to take a breath and summarise what you have seen in the example so far.

 ![](../meta/images/coffee-cup.png)

 Photo by <a href="https://unsplash.com/@maltehelmhold">Malte Helmhold</a> on <a href="https://unsplash.com">Unsplash</a>

-* Created a new project and installed dependencies
+* How to create a new Kedro project from a starter and install its dependencies
-* Added three datasets to the project and set up the Kedro Data Catalog
+* How to add three datasets to the project and set up the Kedro Data Catalog
-* Created a data processing pipeline with three nodes to transform and merge the input datasets and create a model input table
+* How to create a data processing pipeline with three nodes to transform and merge the input datasets and create a model input table
+* How to persist the output from a pipeline by registering those datasets to the Data Catalog

 The next step is to create the data science pipeline for spaceflight price prediction.